theam/voice-translation-poc/server/ARCHITECTURE.md

 **Behavior**:
 - Each participant gets own pipeline
-- Independent providers, buffers, handlers
+- Independent providers, buffers, gateways
 - Participants don't interfere with each other
 - Created on-demand as participants send messages